 Is Witty Pi Compatible with Raspberry Pi 3?

 If you are running Witty Pi with older software (V2.15 or below), Your Witty Pi may refuse to turn on your Raspberry Pi 3 after a recent firmware upgrade.
 You press the button on Witty Pi, you see the red LED on Raspberry Pi just lights up and soon goes out.
-This looks exactly like the “dead lock” status on Witty Pi, which may happen if you unplug the power directly after scheduling the auto-shutdown time.
+This looks exactly like the “dead lock” status on Witty Pi (old model), which may happen if you unplug the power directly after scheduling the auto-shutdown time.
 But indeed this is not “dead lock”, it is just a failed starting up.

 If your Witty Pi is in this situation, please read on.